Skip to content

 • Finish with the vanilla and, if using, a splash of aged rum.

-• Let the batter rest for 15–30 minutes if possible — this helps the crêpes turn soft and elastic.
+• Let the batter rest for 15–30 minutes, if possible, this helps the crêpes turn soft and elastic.

 For cooking the crêpes: